contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The pattern of a husband and wife providing bodies for God’s spirit children is divinely appointed (see [2.1.3](2-supporting-individuals-and-families.md#213-parents-and-children)).
 For this reason, the Church discourages surrogate motherhood.
 However, this is a personal matter that is ultimately left to the judgment and prayerful consideration of the husband and wife.

 Children who are born to a surrogate mother are not born in the covenant.
 Following their birth, they may be sealed to parents only with the approval of the First Presidency (see [38.4.2.7](38-church-policies-and-guidelines.md#38427-children-born-to-surrogate-mothers)).
+The parents write a letter to the First Presidency and give it to the stake president.
+If he supports the request, he submits the letter along with his own letter.

 ### 38.6.23 Transgender Individuals